 CREDITS 1. equiry and Research.
-All of the following courses: 17 CEP 930 Educational Inquiry CEP 932 Quantitative Methods in Educational Research I 3 CEP 933 Quantitative Methods in Educational Research II 3 CEP CEP 934 Multivariate Data Analysis I CEP 968 Research Methods in Counseling and School Psychology CEP 995 Practicum in Research Design and Data Analysis 1 2. ofessional Practice of Counseling.
-Both of the following course g 6 CEP 963 Ethics in Counseling and School Psychology 3 CEP 969 Clinical Supervision in Counseling and School Psychology3 3.
-Counseling Proseminars.
-All of the following courses: 9 CEP 960 Theoretical Foundations of Counseling CEP 964 Practice and Profession of Rehabilitation Counseling 3 4 CEP 965 Psychosocial Bases of Disability and Rehabilitation 3 9 4.
-CEP Preparation Core.
-All of the following course: CEP Teaching Practicum in Rehabilitation Counselor OLI 344D Education CEP 944C Clinical Practice Practicum in Rehabilitation Counseling 3 5.
-Learnii Development/Diversity.
-Two of the following courses: 6 CEP 860A Perspectives in Multicultural Counseling CEP 903 Cognitive Development Across the Lifespan 3 CEP 905 Cultural Perspectives on Learning and Development 3 6. .
-Two courses selected with the approval of the student's guidan ce com mittee.
+All of the following courses: 17 CEP 930 Educational Inquiry CEP 932 Quantitative Methods in Educational Research I 3 CEP 933 Quantitative Methods in Educational Research II 3 CEP 934 Multivariate Data Analysis I4 CEP 968 Research Methods in Counseling and School 055 005 Psychology3 CEP 995 Practicum in Research Design and Data Analysis 1 2. ofessional Practice of Counseling.
+Both of the following 0 course Filtra to Occupation and October I Provided to 6 CEP CEP 963 969 Ethics in Counseling and School Psychology 3 CEP 909 Clinical Supervision in Counseling and School Psychology 3.
+Dobob ilitation Counseling Proseminars.
+All of the following courses: 9 ٥.
+CEP 960 Theoretical Foundations of Counseling CEP 964 Practice and Profession of Rehabilitation Counseling 3 CEP 965 Psychosocial Bases of Disability and Rehabilitation 3 4.
+Preparation Core.
+All of the following course: 9 CEP Rehabilitation Counselor Pedagogy CEP Teaching Practicum in Rehabilitation Counselor Education CEP Clinical Practice Practicum in Rehabilitation Counseling 3 5.
+Learnin ng and Development/Diversity.
+Two of the following courses: 6 CEP Perspectives in Multicultural Counseling CEP 903 Cognitive Development Across the Lifespan 3 CEP 905 Cultural Perspectives on Learning and Development3 6. .
+Two courses selected with the approval of the student's mittee.
+Stud ents wh no wish to develop additional counseling experience, prior to enrollment